MMA workouts give you a unique opportunity to experience cardio endurance and total body toning.

 Best Beginner MMA Workout- Overview

-To Increase the intensity, incorporate your kicks, knees, and elbows.
+To increase the intensity, incorporate kicks, knees, and elbows.

-The key is ENDURANCE to do two-minute rounds with 30 seconds rests in between for five rounds.
+To improve your ENDURANCE, do two-minute rounds with 30 second rests in between for five rounds.

 ****if you want to do more or less, that’s fine.

 MMA Workout- Exercises

 This is also known as a high intensity interval training (HIIT) workout.
 Keep scrolling for precise details on each of the following: